-We assisted a consortium of universities in the Netherlands in creating a comprehensive proposal for a national public investment in CROP-XR, a new virtual institute that will help Dutch plant scientists and breeders to develop innovative starting materials for extra-resilient (‘xr’) agricultural and horticultural crops.
+We assisted a consortium of universities and companies in the Netherlands in creating a comprehensive proposal for a national public investment in CROP-XR, a new virtual institute that will help Dutch plant scientists and breeders to develop innovative starting materials for extra-resilient (‘xr’) agricultural and horticultural crops.

 Large-scale development of resilient crop cultivars will enable farmers worldwide to grow crops that are better suited for future conditions including changing climates and government regulations that will increasingly curb the use of chemical fertilizers and pesticides.

 Creating extra-resilient crops is key to meeting major global challenges including providing food security to a growing world population, adapting to climate change and making agriculture systems more sustainable worldwide.

 Strengthening and speeding up the development pipeline for such innovative breeding materials will also reaffirm and reinforce the leading position of Dutch plant breeding, agriculture and horticulture internationally for decades to come.